April 12, 2011

 How To Fix Battery Drain Issue On A Rooted Android Device

+On several Android forums around the web, Android users have been regularly reporting rapidly draining batteries after flashing custom ROMs (such as Cyanogenmod 7) to their devices.
+In what follows, we will provide you with a step-by-step solution to said problem.
 The battery indicator in the status/notification bar is a reflection of the batterystats.bin file in the data/system/ directory.
-Every time a custom ROM is flashed on to a device, it is recommended that the battery be software recalibrated or user might experienced an accelerated battery drain.
+Every time a custom ROM is flashed on to a device, it is recommended that the battery be software recalibrated or user might experienced an accelerated battery drai...

 March 30, 2011